Donald Trump in music: Mac Miller controversy

 When Mac Miller's 2011 song "Donald Trump" became a Billboard hit, Trump released a YouTube video congratulating the rapper:

 As the song garnered more plays, Trump took a more aggressive tone and demanded royalties for using his name, thereby starting a feud with Miller.
 In early 2013, Trump taunted and threatened legal action against the rapper via a series of exchanges on Twitter.
 By 2015, Trump changed his attitude toward Miller again when he ended an interview with The Hill by praising Miller's song as it approached 100 million hits.
 Miller later appeared on The Nightly Show with Larry Wilmore to denounce Trump for his racial views during his run for president in 2016.

 Eminem

 In 2004, Trump endorsed Eminem in a mock presidential national convention to promote satellite radio station Shade 45.
-On October 10, 2017, Eminem performed a freestyle titled "The Storm" at the 2017 BET Hip Hop Awards, criticizing President Trump.
+On October 10, 2017, Eminem performed a freestyle rap titled "The Storm" at the 2017 BET Hip Hop Awards, criticizing President Trump.
 The freestyle went viral, garnering millions of views and hundreds of thousands of likes on YouTube within weeks.